 Field Description Time The time the log entry was created.
 Rule ID The ID of the policy enforcement rule.
 Event ID The ID of the matched signature.
 Security Category The category of the matched signature.
 Security Severity The severity level assigned to the matched signature.
 Security Rule Name The name of the matched signature.
+Port The physical port interface on which the cyberattack was detected.
+Attacker The IP address of the host device that initiated the cyberattack.
 Source MAC Address The source MAC address of the connection.
 Source IP Address The source IP address of the connection.
 Source Port The source port of the connection.
 Destination MAC Address The destination MAC address of the connection.
 Destination IP Address The destination IP address of the connection.
 Destination Port The destination port of the connection.
 VLAN ID The VLAN ID of the connection.
 Ethernet Type The Ethernet type of the connection.
 IP Protocol Name The IP protocol name of the connection.
 Action The action performed based on the policy settings.
 Count The number of detected network packets within the detection period after the detection threshold is reached.

 Viewing Policy Enforcement Logs